faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 In SSH, the authorized keys file defines the SSH keys that can be used to login into the user account for whom the file is set up.
 It's a crucial configuration file since it sets up persistent access through SSH keys.

-As for the PoC, we used adversary SSH Public Key that is placed on the server you intend to log in to.
+As for the PoC, we simulate the adversary SSH Public Key that commonly known as id_rsa.pub that is placed on the server we intend to log in to.

 	$ Command: